Mubashar-Bashir/Q-4-Generative-AI/Generative-AI/Assignment01/Readme.md

 # Fundamentals of Generative AI - Assignment 01
+## Assignment Overview:
+###   Summarize any one of the following topics in your own words:
+*   Differentiate between AI, machine learning, deep learning, generative AI, and applied AI.
+*   Define Artificial General Intelligence (AGI) and outline the five steps to achieve      super-intelligence.
+*   Explain the concepts of training and inference in AI, and describe how GPUs or neural engines are utilized for these tasks.
+*   Describe neural networks, including an explanation of parameters and tokens.
+*   Provide an overview of Transformers, Generative Adversarial Networks (GANs), Variational  Autoencoders (VAEs), and Long Short-Term Memory (LSTM) networks.
+*   Clarify what Large Language Models (LLMs) are, compare open-source and closed-source LLMs, and discuss how LLMs can produce hallucinations.
+*   Explain models, multimodal and foundation models, also discuss how they can be fine-tuned.
+*   Identify the key differences between CPUs, GPUs, and NPUs, and explain the major distinctions between x86 and ARM microprocessors.
+### -------------------------------------------------------------------------------------------###

 ## Topic: Differentiate between AI, Machine Learning, Deep Learning, Generative AI, and Applied AI